 A party that participates in, but does not have joint control of, a joint operation might obtain joint control of the joint operation in which the activity of the joint operation constitutes a business as defined in PFRS 3.
-The amendments clarify that the previously held interests in that joint operation are not remeasured.
+The amendments

 An entity applies those amendments to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2019 and to transactions in which it obtains joint control on or after the beginning of the first annual reporting period beginning on or after January 1, 2019, with early application permitted.
 These amendments are currently not applicable to the Group but may apply to future transactions.

-Amendments to PAS 12, Income Tax Consequences of Payments on Financial Instruments Classified as Equity
+o Amendments to PAS 12, Income Tax Consequences of Payments on Financial Instruments Classified as Equity